How Many Days to Spend in Slovenia

 With a full week on your hands, you have plenty of time to explore Slovenia's beautiful countryside.
-This scenic 7-day itinerary covers Slovenia's best views including Lake Bled, the Julian Alps, and the Goriška Brda wine region, as well as castles, caves, and the Adriatic coast.
-If you have a bit less time, this 6-day tour might be your perfect trip.
+This scenic seven-day itinerary covers Slovenia's best views, including Lake Bled, the Julian Alps, and the Goriška Brda wine region, as well as castles, caves, and the Adriatic coast.
+If you have a bit less time, this six-day tour might be your perfect trip.

-For outdoor enthusiasts, this active adventure includes hiking, biking, and rafting in the Julian Alps and Soča Valley (with that bright blue-green river), culminating with two nights on the vineyards of western Slovenia.
+For outdoor enthusiasts, this active adventure includes hiking, biking, and rafting in the Julian Alps and Soča Valley (with that bright blue-green river), culminating with two nights in the vineyards of western Slovenia.
 Along the Italian border, this wine region produces distinctive, world-class wine and overlaps with the Karst region, filled with spectacular caves.
-Don't miss the enormous UNESCO-listed Skocjan Caves, or the medieval Predjama Castle, set in the middle of a cliff above the Postojna Cave.
-If there's time, spend a day exploring Slovenia's 26 miles of coastline, packed with colorful towns and villages, and lovely pebbled beaches.
+Don't miss the enormous UNESCO-listed Skocjan Caves or the medieval Predjama Castle, set in the middle of a cliff above the Postojna Cave.
+If there's time, spend a day exploring Slovenia's 26 miles (42 km) of coastline, packed with colorful towns and villages and lovely pebbled beaches.

 If you're lucky enough to spend over a week in Slovenia, personalize your trip with a tailor-made tour based on your interests.
-This 8-day trip provides a good starting point.
-Try taking part in the popular tradition of farm stays to gain a better understanding of the local life and culture of a country still highly reliant on agriculture.
+This eight-day trip provides a good starting point.
+Try taking part in the popular tradition of farm stays to better understand the local life and culture of a country still highly reliant on agriculture.
 There are hundreds of farms across the country open to tourists.
 Learn about and participate in life on the farm, and enjoy delicious farm-to-table meals prepared by your hosts.

-With 8 days or more you can extend your Slovenia trip into the Istria region of northern Croatia.
+With eight days or more, you can extend your Slovenia trip into the Istria region of northern Croatia.
 On this 11-day road trip, you'll start in Slovenia's capital, drive through its lakes and rivers, continue toward the cypress hills of its wine country, and then approach the Istrian peninsula for one of the best-known culinary scenes on the Adriatic Sea.